MichaelKim/lyra/README.md

 - Uncontrolled to controlled component warning
   - On song item edit, switching focus for the first time
 - Sorting by name should ignore punctuation (like brackets)
-- Don't allow adding a song more than once
 - If the song skips before related songs are loaded, it won't autoplay the next song
 - Clicking the options button in yt-search will play the song